How Caregivers Reach Psychologists

 Psychologists working with any population of assessment or psychotherapy clients are likely to encounter family caregivers.
 Caregiver burden or distress may or may not be part of the presenting clinical problem.
 Keep your eyes open for stress-inducing care demands in the lives of people for whom you are providing psychological care.

 Ms. Rowan sends you an email stating that she read an article in the newspaper that you wrote about family caregiver stress and that she’d like to make an appointment to meet with you.
-When you call her, she tells you that she has been taking care of her 80-year-old mother with dementia in her home for the past two years and that she is “at the end of [her] rope.”
-During the first visit, she describes tearfully how she finds herself hating her mother for disrupting her life.
-She also says that her mother is a recovering alcoholic who was a poor parent.
-Ms. Rowan asks for ongoing psychotherapy to help her deal with her old and new feelings about her mother so that she can be a good, not resentful, caregiver.
+When you call her, she tells you that she has been taking care of her 35-year-old son with severe traumatic brain injury obtained in a car accident.
+After providing care in her home for the past two years, she is “at the end of [her] rope.”
+During the first visit, she describes tearfully how she finds herself resenting her son for disrupting her life.
+She also says that her son was an alcoholic whose inebriation caused the accident.
+Ms. Rowan asks for ongoing psychotherapy to help her deal with her feelings about her son so that she can be a good, not resentful, caregiver.

 In your treatment of John L. for depression, you learn that he feels trapped by his responsibilities to his widower father.
 The father lives with, and takes care of, John’s chronically mentally ill uncle.
 Your problem-solving work with John leads him to decide to help his father move into senior housing, but he is uncertain about how to nudge his father in this direction or what housing options exist for him.
 John also has to consider options for transitioning his uncle from the father’s oversight into other care systems or into greater independence.
 Dealing with the challenges of caregiving is suddenly central to your psychotherapeutic work with John.